Investment Green Flags – Decreasing Shares Outstanding

 Takeaways

 Though these green flags are making more money than they are losing, I wouldn’t use anyone’s green flag as your entire investment strategy.
-There’s a reason we keep these simple, and that’s to give you, the user, wiggle room to add your parameters and build the perfect investment strategy for your needs.
+There is a reason we keep these simple, and that’s to give you, the user, wiggle room to add your parameters and build the perfect investment strategy for your needs.